ifp-uiuc/an-analysis-of-unsupervised-pre-training-iclr-2015/stl10/README.md

 # STL-10 Experiments

-In this folder, we present all of the code used to obtain our results for four different networks we trained on the ![STL-10 dataset][stl10].
+In this folder, we present all of the code used to obtain our results for four different networks we trained on the ![STL-10][STL-10] dataset.
 In each of the four cases, we trained a three layer convolutional neural network (cnn), some of these we pre-train using a convolutional autoencoder (cae).
 Overall this experiment uses four types of regularization which are denoted as follows:

 + a = Data Augmentation
 + d = Dropout